 Check out the lowest interest rates available right now.

-To help you understand how your prepayment charge is calculated, we decided to create a mortgage penalty calculator of our own.
+To help you understand how your prepayment charge is calculated, we’ve created a mortgage penalty calculator of our own.
 To do so, we called all the banks to find out exactly how their calculations work, and built a list of other fees you may have to pay during the process.
 So, if you’re a TD mortgage customer who is in this situation, here’s how your penalty will be calculated.

 Depending on if you have a fixed or variable rate mortgage, TD will charge you one of two fees:

-If you have a variable rate mortgage, you will pay three months’ interest.
-If you have a fixed rate mortgage, however, you will pay the greater of the two.
+If you have a variable rate mortgage, you”ll pay three months’ interest.
+If you have a fixed rate mortgage, however, you will pay the greater of the two options.
 Here’s how they both work.

 Three Months’ Interest